brian camelio

 Brian Camelio – Founder

-Conceived in 2001 and patented, the innovation remains commercially viable more than 20 years later.
+The models introduced by ArtistShare, remain commercially viable more than 20 years later.

-The Web Foundation selected ArtistShare for the official World Wide Web 30th anniversary timeline, recognizing its contribution alongside Google, Twitter, and CERN.
-Brian also provided insights to the Canadian Heritage Copyright Policy Branch during copyright reform research.
+Brian also provided insights to the Canadian Heritage Copyright Policy Branch during copyright reform research in Canada.

 He has shared his expertise on platform innovation and digital transformation at leading universities worldwide, including the University of Cambridge Judge Business School and NYU Law School.